HQSquantumsimulations/qoqo_qryd/userdoc/src/execution.rst

    # The symbolic value angle in the circuits will be replaced by that free parameter during execution.
    program = QuantumProgram(measurement=measurement, input_parameter_names=["angle"])

-   backend = SimulatorBackend(1)
+   backend = Backend(1)
    (bit_registers, float_registers, complex_registers) = program.run_registers(backend, [0.1])
    print(bit_registers)

-Executing QuantumPrograms without without returning expecation values
+Executing QuantumPrograms without returning expecation values
 ---------------------------------------------------------------------

 As described in :doc:`introdcution` the ``ClassicalRegister`` measurement can be used to return the full measurement record.